wp-plugins/my-beautiful-tubes/readme.txt

 Yes it is!

-= Can I reset the video position? =
+= Can I reset the video position and size? =

 Sure you can, but please update your post later on.

 = If I have problem using this plugin, where can I ask for help? =

-You can visit my main plugins page, then leave your question under post comment and I will reply to you as soon as possible.
+You can visit my main plugins page and leave your question under post comment and I will reply to you as soon as possible.

 == Installation ==